-Smoothies are healthy drinks that contain fruit, fruit juice, milk/soya milk or yogurt and sometimes ice.
-Bananas or avocadoes are often used in combination with other fruits in order to make the smoothies thicker.
-Smoothies are packed with all the vitamins and nutrients that are found in fresh fruit, and they're fun to make.
+Smoothies are healthy drinks that can contain fruit, vegetables, fruit juice, plant milk or yogurt and sometimes ice.
+Bananas or avocados are often used in combination with other fruits in order to make the smoothies thicker.
+Smoothies are packed with all the vitamins and nutrients that are found in fresh fruit and veg, and they're fun to make.
 They're especially attractive to children when they can design them themselves and can garnish them with items such as cucumber slices, cherries or even cocktail umbrellas!

-- Children should learn the following:

 - To name a variety of fruits and vegetables

 - To use simple kitchen equipment safely

 - To invent simple, imaginative fruit drinks

 - To create inviting recipes and menus

 - To organise a welcoming venue for dispensing refreshments

-Accompanying Materials Smoothie Bar - Recipes (teacher sheet)
+Smoothie Bar - Recipes (teacher sheet)